Is it safe to delete .dll files?

 If you must delete, copy first

 As we mentioned previously, if you are not sure if a DLL file is used by another program, we recommend leaving it alone.
 However, if you must delete the DLL file, we suggest you make a copy of it first.
-This ensures that if you encounter a problem with another program that requires the use of the DLL file you just deleted, you can restore the file using a backup copy.
+Then, if you encounter a problem with another program that requires the use of the DLL file you recently deleted, you can restore the file from the backup.